bitnami/bitnami-ui/README.md

 ## Development

-First of all, please read the [CSS Foundations](./FOUNDATIONS.md).
+First of all, please read the _CSS Foundations_.
 The environment is really simple, we only need to install `gulp` and the dependencies to compile the entire project.

 ```sh
 npm install -g gulp
 npm install
 ```

 Now, we can execute the command `gulp`.
 It will listen changes in files and refresh the output CSS files.
 By default, distribution files are located in `dist` folder.

 ```sh
 gulp